The Point of Contact

 But navigating the gray areas – the areas of uncertainty, where threats are unknown and predators may be close – is a necessary skill for practical self-defense.

 If you live in a place where street violence is a way of life then you learn tactical awareness and decision-making from an early age.
 You get experience in detecting threats and responding to them.
 You pick up on signals.
-You gauge malicious intent by reading posture, gait, gaze, proximity, and more.
+You gauge malicious intent by reading posture, gait, gaze, proximity, behavior, and more.

 Threat detection, your tactical early warning system, is a survival skill.
 No matter where you live you are not born with it: You learn it.